sh0shin/macosetup/README.md

  * `[X]` - Module executed

 ## Known Errors
-Warning & Error outputs from `cask` like these can be ignored.
+Warning & Error outputs from `brew`, `cask` like these can be ignored.
 ```
+Error: No such keg: /usr/local/Cellar/some-formula-name
 Warning: Cask 'some-cask-name' is already installed.
 Error: Cask 'soma-cask-name' is not installed.
 ```